8d1h/bott/README.md

 This is a Sage library for computing integrals using Bott's residue formula.
-Currently the main usage is to compute Chern numbers for K3^[n], following [Ellingsrud--Göttsche--Lehn](https://arxiv.org/abs/math/9904095), and generalized Kummer varieties, following [Nieper-Wißkirchen](https://arxiv.org/abs/math/0204197).
+Currently the main usage is to compute Chern numbers and Fujiki constants for K3^[n], following [Ellingsrud--Göttsche--Lehn](https://arxiv.org/abs/math/9904095), and generalized Kummer varieties, following [Nieper-Wißkirchen](https://arxiv.org/abs/math/0204197).
+The data for OG6 and OG10 are also included.

 To accelerate the computation, multithreading is used (`bott.nthreads(n)` can be used to set the number of threads); low-level integer arithmetic is done in C using `cython`.